wanirepo/AffectNeuro_2020Fall/README.md

 - Damasio, Antonio, and Gil B. Carvalho.
 2013.
 “The Nature of Feelings: Evolutionary and Neurobiological Origins.”
 Nature Reviews.
 Neuroscience 14 (2): 143–52.

 - Barrett, Lisa Feldman, and W. Kyle Simmons.
 2015.
 “Interoceptive Predictions in the Brain.”
 Nature Reviews.
 Neuroscience 16 (July). https://doi.org/10.1038/nrn3950.

-Chanes, Lorena, and Lisa Feldman Barrett.
+ - Chanes, Lorena, and Lisa Feldman Barrett.
 2016.
 “Redefining the Role of Limbic Areas in Cortical Processing.”
 Trends in Cognitive Sciences 20 (2): 96–106.

+- Lisa Feldman Barrett, Batja Mesquita, and Eliot R. Smith, 2010, "The Context Principle", The Mind in Context, Chapter 1, p.1-24

 - Barbas, H. (2015) General cortical and special prefrontal con- nections: principles from structure to function.
 Annu.
 Rev. Neuro- sci.
 38, 269–289